 $50 Saks Fifth Avenue Credit Twice Per Year

 Every six months, American Express will reimburse you $50 towards your Saks Fifth Avenue purchases online or in-store.
 This means free shoes or other clothing—not bad!

 $200 In Uber Credit Per Calendar Year

-American Express will deposit a $15 credit into your Uber account every month.
-In December, you’ll get a bonus $20 for a total of $35 in credit that month.
+American Express will deposit up to $15 credit monthly with an up to $20 bonus for a total of up to $35 in Uber credits per month.
 You can use this in any U.S. city where Uber operates or toward food delivery through UberEATS.

 You’ll also have your Uber account upgraded to UberVIP.
 This service pairs you with top-rated Uber drivers in select cities such as New York and Dallas.

 The American Express Platinum card has an interesting award earning structure.
 All purchases earn 1X point per $1 spent, so you shouldn’t use it for daily purchases.
 However, the card does have a great bonus category: 5X points per $1 spent on airfare purchased directly with the airline, through Amex Travel, and prepaid hotel bookings through Amex Travel.

 The card earns 5X points per $1 spent on airfare purchased through American Express travel or directly from the airline.
 Third party bookers do not count.
 Those spending lots of money on airfare will quickly rack up huge point balances through this benefit.

 We recommend using the American Express Platinum card only for airfare purchases.
 Using it for other purchases will net you less of a return than other American Express cards like the EveryDay and EveryDay Preferred which earn bonuses on select categories.